Criminal law: Mens rea

 Mens rea is another Latin phrase, meaning "guilty mind".
-This is the mental element of the crime.
-A guilty mind means an intention to commit some wrongful act.
+This is the mental element of a crime.
+A guilty mind refers to intention to commit some wrongful act or omission of a duty of care leading to an actus reus.
 Intention under criminal law is separate from a person's motive (although motive does not exist in Scots law).

-A lower threshold of mens rea is satisfied when a defendant recognizes an act is dangerous but decides to commit it anyway.
-This is recklessness.
+A lower threshold of mens rea is satisfied with strict liability crimes arising from a failure of duty of care (see safety crime), as well as recklessness, whereby a defendant recognizes an act is dangerous but decides to commit it anyway.
 It is the mental state of mind of the person at the time the actus reus was committed.
 For instance, if C tears a gas meter from a wall to get the money inside, and knows this will let flammable gas escape into a neighbour's house, he could be liable for poisoning.
 Courts often consider whether the actor did recognize the danger, or alternatively ought to have recognized a risk.
 Of course, a requirement only that one ought to have recognized a danger (though he did not) is tantamount to erasing intent as a requirement.
 In this way, the importance of mens rea has been reduced in some areas of the criminal law but is obviously still an important part in the criminal system.

 Wrongfulness of intent also may vary the seriousness of an offense and possibly reduce the punishment but this is not always the case.
 A killing committed with specific intent to kill or with conscious recognition that death or serious bodily harm will result, would be murder, whereas a killing effected by reckless acts lacking such a consciousness could be manslaughter.
 On the other hand, it matters not who is actually harmed through a defendant's actions.
 The doctrine of transferred malice means, for instance, that if a man intends to strike a person with his belt, but the belt bounces off and hits another, mens rea is transferred from the intended target to the person who actually was struck.[Note: The notion of transferred intent does not exist within Scots' Law.
 In Scotland, one would not be charged with assault due to transferred intent, but instead assault due to recklessness.

 Strict liability

 Strict liability can be described as criminal or civil liability notwithstanding the lack of mens rea or intent by the defendant.
-Not all crimes require specific intent, and the threshold of culpability required may be reduced or demoted.
-For example, it might be sufficient to show that a defendant acted negligently, rather than intentionally or recklessly.
+Not all crime requires intent, as some crimes have a reduced threshold of culpability or solely rely on the actus reus.
+For example, it might be sufficient to show that a defendant acted negligently in their duty of care, rather than intentionally or recklessly.
 In offenses of absolute liability, other than the prohibited act, it may not be necessary to show the act was intentional.
-Generally, crimes must include an intentional act, and "intent" is an element that must be proved in order to find a crime occurred.
-The idea of a "strict liability crime" is an oxymoron.
-The few exceptions are not truly crimes at all – but are administrative regulations and civil penalties created by statute, such as crimes against the traffic or highway code.
+Strict liability cases are often viewed as administrative or regulatory offences, rather than crimes of violence, due to the reduced threshold of culpability.